Anti-Public Sector Union

 The real purpose of right to work laws is to tilt the balance toward big corporations and further rig the system at the expense of working families.
 These laws make it harder for working people to form unions and collectively bargain for better wages, benefits and working conditions.

-The rate of workplace fatalities are 54% higher in states with Right- to-Work laws.
+Furthermore, did you know that the rate of workplace fatalities are 54% higher in states with Right- to-Work laws?

 Hollywood Unions Slam Supreme Court’s “Shameful” Janus Ruling